 Developmental editing (also called substantive editing): The editor provides a thorough assessment of the manuscript, including the structure, plot, pacing, narrative flow, character development, and dialogue.
 The editor highlights what is working and offers suggestions for what’s not.
 This is a useful service for authors with an early draft or a draft that seems weak.
 I currently do not offer this service.

-Copy editing (also called light copy editing): The editor corrects spelling, grammar, and punctuation.
-She points out any remaining redundancies, awkward passages, or instances of poor diction that might hinder the reader.
-I will create a style sheet showing the decisions I made regarding consistent styles and spellings.
-A rate estimate is $0.01-$0.02 per word.
+Copyediting (also called light copyediting): I’ll correct spelling, grammar, punctuation, and inconsistencies.
+If needed, I will create a style sheet showing the decisions I made regarding consistent styles and spellings.
+A rate estimate is $0.02-$0.03 per word.
+View a sample here.